graue70/ad-blog/README.md

 ## Creating a Post

-To create a new post first run the following `hugo` command that creates a skeleton post under `content/post/my-awesome-title.md` to be edited with your text editor of choice.
+To create a new post first run the following `hugo` command that creates a skeleton post to be edited with your favorite text editor.
+Contrary to what the command suggests the post is created at `content/post/my-awesome-title.md` which is because **everything that is considered content lives under `content/`**.

     hugo new post/my-awesome-title.md

 It then tells you which file it created.
 This file can now be filled with all your awesome content ✍️

-The skeleton contains YAML formatted metadata with the following fields:
+The skeleton contains YAML formatted metadata with the following fields.
+Below that you will add Markdown formatted content (the Post).

     ---
     title: "My Awesome Title"